openshift/oadp-operator/docs/design/node_agent_config-design.md

 // ApplicationConfig defines the configuration for the Data Protection Application type ApplicationConfig struct {
 	Velero *VeleroConfig `json:"velero,omitempty"`
-	// (deprecation warning) ResticConfig is the configuration for restic server.
+	// (deprecation warning) ResticConfig is the configuration for restic DaemonSet.
-	// Restic is for backwards compatibility and is replaced by the nodeAgentConfig
+	// Restic is for backwards compatibility and is replaced by the nodeAgent
 	// Restic will be removed with the OADP 1.4
 	// +kubebuilder:deprecatedversion:warning=1.3
 	// +optional